letaprodoit/mod_tsp_facebook_comments/README.md

 *REPORTING ISSUES*

-Thank you for downloading the Facebook Comments (Joomla!
-Module) 1.0 If you find any issues, please report them in the issue tracker on our website:
+Thank you for downloading the Facebook Comments for Joomla!
+If you find any issues, please report them in the issue tracker on our website:
 [http://lab.thesoftwarepeople.com/tracker/joomla-fc](http://lab.thesoftwarepeople.com/tracker/joomla-fc)